Field goal: College football

-All of the above kicks were successful with the use of a kicking tee, which was banned by the NCAA after the 1988 season.
+The following kicks were successful with the use of a kicking tee, which was banned by the NCAA after the 1988 season.
+Additionally, prior to 1991, the goal posts were 23 feet, 4 inches.
+They were narrowed to 18 feet, 6 inches in 1991.

-65 yards, Martin Gramatica, Kansas State vs. Northern Illinois, 1998 - without a tee; also the longest field goal since the NCAA narrowed the goalposts from 23 feet, 4 inches to 18 feet, 6 inches in 1991.
+After the 1988 season, the use of a kicking tee was banned.
+The following kicks were successful without the use of a tee.

 The longest known drop-kicked field goal in college football was a 62-yard kick from Pat O'Dea, an Australian kicker who played for Wisconsin.
 O'Dea's kick took place in a blizzard against Northwestern on November 15, 1898.

 U Sports

-The longest field goal in U Sports football history is 59 yards, by Niko Difonte of Calgary Dinos, playing against the UBC Thunderbirds on November 11, 2017.
+The longest field goal in U Sports football history is 59 yards by Niko Difonte of Calgary Dinos playing against the UBC Thunderbirds on November 11, 2017.
 The field goal was the final and winning play of the 81st Hardy Cup.